 Module Sub-Module(s) Initiation Criteria Position responsible for Initiation Termination Criteria Implementation Time 2 All sub-modules ✓ The IMT IC (or delegate) has advised that either full or partial implementation of O4 is to commence. ✓ The Principal Investigator through the EUL (or delegate) has advised that continuation of monitoring under O4 1 may increase overall environmental impact.
-Per above O5: Air quality O5.1 Personnel and area monitoring O5.2 Laboratory analysis g a hydrocarbon spill to marine or coastal ✓ The Safety Officer SO (or delegate) has determined that there is no longer a health and safety risk; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill Within 12 hours of initiation criteria being met.
+Per above O5: Air quality O5.1 Personnel and area monitoring O5.2 Laboratory analysis Ind ✓ Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and SO (or delegate) ✓ The Sa determine of delegate) orry ✓ Confirmation by the Safety Officer (SO) (or delegate) that a health and safety risk to SO (or delegate) ✓ The Sa determine of the safety officer (SO) (or delegate) that a health and safety risk to determined that there is no longer a health and safety risk; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill Within 12 hours of initiation criteria being met.
 All sub-modules The IMT IC (or delegate) has advised that either full or partial implementation of O5 is to commence. to terminate the response.
 Per above O6: Sediment sampling O6.1 Sediment samples (intertidal) Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms that data from Modules O1, O2 and/or O3 have predicted/confirmed exposure of intertidal benthic substrate.
 PSC (or delegate) that continuation of monitoring under the module is not necessary to meet the objectives of the response; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill Within 24 hours of initiation criteria being met O6.2 Sediment samples (offshore); Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms that data from Modules O1 and/or O2 have predicted/confirmed exposure of offshore benthic substrate. to terminate the response; or ✓ The Principal Investigator through the EUL (or delegate) has advised that continuation of monitoring under O61 may increase overall environmental impact.
 Within 24 hours of initiation criteria being met All sub-modules The IMT IC (or delegate) has advised that either full or partial implementation of O6 is to commence.
 Per above